Atsushi Nakajima: Early life

+Nakajima was not very close to his father and his stepmother abused him.
+In 1923, when he was fourteen years old, Nakajima's step-mother gave birth to his half-sister, Sumiko, and died during childbirth.
+In 1924, Nakajima's father married his third wife, who was also abusive.

+Throughout his childhood, Nakajima had poor health.
+He developed asthma at the age of seventeen and continued to suffer from it for the rest of his life.

+In 1926, Nakajima graduated from Seoul Middle School and entered the literature program of the First Higher School in Tokyo.
+In November 1927, he began contributing short stories to the school's alumni magazine and joined the editorial staff of the magazine in 1929.
+He graduated from Tokyo First Higher School in 1930.

-Despite his family's deep roots in Chinese studies and Nakajima's knowledge on the topic, he decided to enroll into the University of Tokyo where he studied Japanese literature.
+Despite his family's deep roots in Chinese studies and his own knowledge on the topic, when he enrolled into the University of Tokyo, Nakajima chose to study Japanese literature.
 He wrote his graduation thesis on the topic of Aestheticism.
-The thesis, titled "The Study of Aestheticism" traces the influences of modern Japanese literature to Edgar Allan Poe, Oscar Wilde and Charles Baudelaire.
+The thesis, titled "The Study of Aestheticism," traces the influences of modern Japanese literature to Edgar Allan Poe, Oscar Wilde and Charles Baudelaire.
 The thesis then also proceeds to analyze the works of Tanizaki Jun'ichirō, Mori Ōgai, Ueda Bin and Nagai Kafū.
+Nakajima's thesis was published in 1933.
+That same year, he entered graduate school at Tokyo University with the intention of studying the work of Mori Ōgai.
+He withdrew in 1934 to take on a teaching position and support his new family.

-After graduating, he married Taka Hashimoto.
+In 1932, Nakajima married Taka Hashimoto.
 The couple had three children: Takeshi, Masako (died three days after birth), and Kaku.

 Literary career

 His literary career started very early into his life.
 After graduating from his school in Seoul, he joined the Tokyo First Higher School's (第一高等学校) literary program where he began writing fiction.
 In 1927 he began publishing in the school's literary magazine and by 1929 he became a member of the editorial staff.
 During this period he began showing his signature style of setting his stories in exotic locations such as China or Korea along with recurring themes of self-doubt, questions on the meaning of life, isolation, fate and the nature of human existence.
 Some of his later works also display a sense of irony and satire.

 Nakajima with his oldest son, Takeshi, in 1934.

 Despite his skills as an author, Nakajima barely published any of his works to literary magazines due to him having high literary standards and Nakajima lacking the confidence to publish in these journals.